-Turn 0 85

-Operations 85

-'Decisions' 91

-Common Gotchas 95

-APPENDIX D Additional Construct 'Generators' 96

-APPENDIX E Scripting 99

-General Syntax 100

-Logical Expressions 102

-Generating Random Numbers 103

-Conditional Statements - IF 103

-Looping - foreach 106

-Return 106

-Macros 107

-Get/Set network values 108

-ReadFromCSVFile 109

-APPENDIX F Construct in High Performance Computing (HPC) Environments 110

-APPENDIX G Construct in Research Literature 114

-Table of Figures

-Figure 1.
-A graphical depiction of the interior workings of a Construct simulation 5

-Figure 2.
-A depiction of two 'clean-room' teams of product developers

-Figure 3.
-Bob's Transactive MemoryFigure 4.
-Construct's process has three main components

-Figure 5.
-Construct's intialization process starts by reading the deck, then initializes nodes a

-networks, then goes through model specific setup.
-20
+Macros 141 Get/Set network values 142 ReadFromCSVFile 143 Appendix F Construct in High Performance Computing (HPC) Environments 144 Appendix G Construct in Research Literature 148 Index Table of Figures Figure 1.
+A graphical depiction of the interior workings of a Construct simulation Figure 2.
+A depiction of two 'clean-room' teams of product developers Figure 3.
+Bob's Transactive Memory Figure 4.
+Construct's process has three main components Figure 5.
+Construct's intialization process starts by reading the deck, then initialized nodes and networks, then goes through model specific setup.
 Figure 6.
 Stables of models can be run each turn in Construct.
-They run linearly, in an order defined by the user.
-21
+They run linearly, in order defined by the user Figure 7.

-Figure 7.
 Operation Runner allows for various operations to take place.
-Operations can be 1

-ordered by the user

-Figure 8.
-The Interaction Model is a core part of the Construct.

-Figure 9.
-The probability network for "who talks to who" is an output of a variety of factors, so static, and some dynamic

-Figure 10.
-Interactions are created through matching up available initiators and receivers

-Figure 11.
-Information Exchange relies on both medium and message 26

-Table of Tables

-Table 1.
-Mechanism for evaluating variables in Construct 30

-Table 2.
-Variables as evaluated 31

-Table 3.
-List of networks for Construct 36

-Table 4.
-Common node classes in Construct 37

-Table 5.
-Network relations to node classes 44

-Table 6.
-Key transactive memory networks in the demo input deck 61

-Table 7.
-Examples of foreach loops 105

-Table 8.
-Examples of macros 107
+Operations ordered by the user Figure 8.
+The Interaction Model is a core part of the Construct Figure 9.
+The probability network for "who talks to who" is an output of a variety of factors, some static, and some dynamic Figure 10.
+Interactions are created through matching up available initiators and rec 29 Figure 11.
+Information Exchange relies on both medium and message 30 Table of Tables 25 Table 1.
+Mechanism for evaluating variables in Construct Table 3.
+List of required networks for four standard Construct Models Table 4.
+List of optional networks for four standard Construct Models Table 3.
+List of other Construct Models Table 6 Required and optional node classes for Construct Error!
+Bookmark not de Table 7.
+Network relations to node classes Table 8 Types of network generators available 83 Table 9.
+Key transactive memory networks in the demo input deck